andybartos/catherinestrandsbirthday/README.markdown

 # Happy Birthday Catherine - NYT Strands Game

 This is a custom NYT Strands-style word puzzle game created as a birthday surprise for Catherine.
-The game features a grid where players can connect adjacent letters (including diagonally) to form words, with a backdrop featuring a memorable photo.
+The game features a grid where players can connect adjacent letters (including diagonally) to form words.

 ## Features
 - Mobile-friendly design, optimized for Google Pixel.
 - Interactive word puzzle with predefined words to find.
-- Custom background image and themed title/subtitle.
-- Visual feedback for selected and completed words.
+- Themed title and subtitle.

 ## How to Play
 1. Click and drag (or touch and move) between adjacent letters to form words.